 The Executive of the General Council may fill any vacancies in its membership pending the next regular meeting of the General Council.
 A member elected to fill a vacancy on the Executive of the General Council will serve for the balance of the term of the vacating member.

-D.5.3 Responsibilities of the Executive of the General Council a) Unfinished business: dealing with all unfinished business and other matters referred to it by the General Council;
+D.5.3 Responsibilities of the Executive of the General Council

 D.5.3.1 General

 The Executive of the General Council has the following responsibilities and powers.